ionorg/ion/README.md

 ## Quick-Start (*LOCALHOST ONLY*)

-*NOTE:* To run this example on a VPS, make sure you [read the docs](docs/production) because WebRTC requires some open UDP ports, and `ion-app-web` uses LetsEncrypt, which assumes your server has a public IP with a subdomain pointed at it.
+*NOTE:* Do not attempt to run this example on a VPS.
+Make sure you [read the docs](docs/production); WebRTC requires some specific network configuration for the SFU service (depending on your host), and the JavaScript `GetUserMedia()` API can only request camera access on pages with SSL (or `localhost`).
+If you are not running on `localhost`, you MUST configure networking for SFU and enable HTTPS enable for `ion-app-web`.

 #### 1. Run Ion Backend Services